mrmcc3/vibing-dev/blog/why-apex.md

 This type of coordination challenge is exactly what OLTP databases solve with **transactions**.
 They can atomically transition the state of entities according to specific rules.
 The "data" in these systems models the state of an entity - eligible to be changed via a transaction.
-In essence, they're fancy state machines.
+They're essentially sophisticated state machines.

 The degree of coordination varies depending on the problem - the number of entities involved and the complexity of the rules being enforced.
 It involves